 - Heat olive oil and 1 teaspoon sesame oil in a large pot over medium heat.
 Add red pepper flakes and cook 1 minute.

-- Add mushrooms and saute until soft and browned.
+- Then, add mushrooms and saute until soft and browned.
 Add garlic and ginger and continue sauteing 1-2 minutes, until fragrant.

-- Add vegetable broth and 2 cups water.
+- Then, add vegetable broth and 2 cups water.
 Bring to a boil, then reduce heat and simmer 5 minutes.

 - Add vinegar, soy sauce, pepper and tofu, and simmer another 3 minutes.